 This is a children’s classic about Wilber the pig and his host of friends in the barnyard.
 From Charlotte, the spider to Templeton the rat flings each one can talk.
 It leaves room for imagination to make us wonder what life would be like.

 White’s novel is a lesson for children and a reminder for adults about the cycle of life, and the importance of nature’s beauty.
 This novel also challenges us to ask ourselves how we’d treat animals if they could tell us their joys and their fears, would people treat them more humanely?

 8. The Reader by Bernhard Schlink

-Set in late-20th Century Germany, this novel boldly confronts long-standing German national guilt over the Nazi war crimes of the Holocaust through the strange, intergenerational relationship between 15 year-old Michael Berg and 36 year-old Hannah Schmitt, an illiterate tram operator and former Auschwitz prison guard.
-As Michael teaches Hannah to read books, Hannah teaches Michael to read the human character, and he comes to learn about the nuances between good and evil and of living with the consequences of one’s choices.
-The Reader is a story about personal as well as national guilt, about the consequences of keeping secrets, and about the power of redemption.
+As Michael teaches Hannah to read books, Hannah teaches Michael to read about the human character, and he comes to learn about the nuances between good and evil and living with the consequences of one’s choices.
+The Reader is a story about personal as well as national guilt, the consequences of keeping secrets, and about the power of redemption.